elixir-lang/elixir-lang.github.com/getting-started/optional-syntax.markdown

 That's it!
 Those four rules outline the optional syntax of the majority of the code we have written so far.
 Whenever you have any questions, this quick walk-through has you covered.

-On their day to day, Elixir developers use the [`mix format`](https://hexdocs.pm/mix/Mix.Tasks.Format.html) task, which formats your codebase according to a well-defined set of rules defined by the Elixir team and the community.
+In their day to day, Elixir developers use the [`mix format`](https://hexdocs.pm/mix/Mix.Tasks.Format.html) task to format their codebase according to a well-defined set of rules defined by the Elixir team and the community.
 For instance, `mix format` will always add parentheses to function calls unless explicitly configured to not do so.
 This ensures all codebases in your company and in the community follow the same standards.